rshtishi/payroll/department/README.md

 ```
 Zipkin helps us to visualize complex transaction.

-### Configuring the mechanism for invoking services
+### Configuring the Mechanism for Invoking Services

 We’re going to see an example of how to use a ```RestTemplate``` that’s Ribbon-aware.
 Below we have declared the bean that is going to be used for invoking other
 services: